 But, you can also find examples of a single dual carriageway with a middle lane.
 In this case, you are on a single carriageway with three lanes who may drive in the centre lane?

-Rule 135: You may find a single carriage way with 3 lanes.
+Rule 135: You may find a single carriageway with 3 lanes that is not a motorway.
 What if the road markings or signs do not give priority to traffic in either direction?
 In this case motorists should:

 Rule 136: Use only the lanes that signs or markings show you can if a single carriageway has four or more lanes.

 Rule 137: On a two-lane dual carriageway you should stay in the left-hand lane.
-Use the right-hand lane for overtaking or turning right.
+But, use the right-hand lane for overtaking or turning right.
 After overtaking, move back to the left-hand lane when it is safe to do so.

 Rule 138: On a three-lane dual carriageway, you may use the middle lane or the right-hand lane to overtake.
 But you should return to the middle, and then the left-hand lane, when it is safe.

 Rule 139: As a rule, climbing and crawler lanes improve traffic flow on some of the steepest hills.
-Use the climbing lane if you are driving a slow-moving vehicle or if there are vehicles behind you trying to overtake.
+So, use the climbing lane if you are driving a slow-moving vehicle or if there are vehicles behind you trying to overtake.

 Rule 140: Road traffic markings and signage identifies cycle lanes.
 You MUST NOT drive or park in a cycle lane marked by a solid white line during its times of operation.